Home Tags Cardamom

 Cardamom, the third most expensive spice in the world, has been used for ages as a spice for its fragrance and flavor.
-Additionally, it has numerous medicinal and therapeutic properties that help in the treatment of several ailments.
-Cardamom provides protective effects against infections and helps improve immunity.
-It also aids digestion, helps fight depression, and detoxifies the body.
+In addition to these, it has numerous medicinal and therapeutic properties that help in treating many ailments.
+It provides protective effects against infections and helps improve immunity.
+It aids digestion, helps fight depression, and detoxifies the body.
 This super spice has been used in ayurveda for centuries.

 You can minimize the odor caused by sulfur compounds in garlic and onions.
 Soak sliced onion in water, lime juice or vinegar solution for some time before cooking.
 After eating, chew on carrots, parsley, cardamom, coffee beans or suck a lemon wedge.
 Drink some green or peppermint tea, apple juice or milk.
 Use lemon juice, apple cider vinegar or baking soda solution as a mouthwash.